janberges/Tonbandfetzen/README.md

     make -j 2
     aplay freedom.wav

-The man pages can be viewed at <https://janberges.github.io/Tonbandfetzen> or in the terminal:
+The man pages can be viewed [here](https://janberges.github.io/Tonbandfetzen) or in the terminal:

     man mel